 Child identity theft is on the rise—and foster youth are particularly susceptible because of the transitory nature of their lives.
 They carry identification cards that often display their Social Security numbers.
 And many people—including relatives, foster parents and social workers—have access to those cards and other personal information.

-“Foster youth are treated differently because their Social Security number is used to get help and support,” said Matt Cullina, chief executive officer of Identity Theft 911.
+“Foster youth are treated differently because their Social Security number is used to get help and support,” said Matt Cullina, chief executive officer of IDT911.
 “That’s setting up exposure points that don’t exist for other consumers.”

 At any given time, more than 460,000 children are in foster care nationwide, according to federal figures.
 Each year 30,000 foster children leave the system when they turn 18 years old.
 Many of them don’t know their identities have been stolen and their credit destroyed until they have exited care and applied for a credit card or an auto loan.
 “At that point they discover they’ve got a whole lot of explaining to do,” Cullina said.